Automation Testing Basics

-In this phase, we are going to execute the automation scripts, these test scripts need input test data before they are set to run.
-Once they execute, the automation scripts provide the detailed test reports.
+In the test case execution phase, we are going to execute the automation scripts; these test scripts need input test data before they are set to run.
+Once you execute, the automation scripts provide the detailed test reports.

-In this phase, we are going to add the new functionalities to the system under Test with successive cycles.
+In the maintenance phase, we are going to add the new functionalities to the system under test with successive cycles.
 The automation scripts to be added, reviewed and maintained for each release cycle.

 Maintenance becomes necessary to improve the effectiveness of the automation scripts.

-Framework: A framework is a set of automation guidelines which helps in
+A framework is a set of automation guidelines which everyone in the team should follow and which helps in